 3. Save your knees on downhills

-Being a person who is 193cm in height, the downhills were all right during my younger days.
-However, I started to have aching knees and sore legs after extended descends when I reached my 40s when I started using the poles.
+Being 193cm in height, the downhills were all right during my younger days.
+However, I started to have aching knees and sore legs after extended descent when I reached my 40s when I started using the poles.
 It helped tremendously to absorb the continuous pounding my knees had to take on each step.
-I have learned how to spread the strain to my arms using the poles and ease the weight on my joints.
+I have learned how to spread the strain to my arms using the poles and ease my joints’ weight.
 The poles also help with stability on significant steps and steep sections of the trail.

 4. Great for balancing on slippery rocks or uneven terrain

 There have been many times when I was trekking through muddy, wet, icy and trails where I could have been injured quite seriously without my trusty hiking poles.
 They have saved me countless times and have prolonged my trekking career.